sauliiin/Loki-and-Grafana/README.md

 So filtering for `"function": "wrapper"` can give you **one log line per request**, which is great for dashboards.
 But, you have to double check that!
 Tometimes, even with that filter one, deppending on your log, you may have more than onle line.
 If so, look for another key work

+Ok, But where do I look fot the `"function": "wrapper"`, or how do I understand how loki handle my data?

+There is no screet here.
+Its basically a soft skill that anyone can develop: Patience and antention... (need to explain better)

 # Understanding `count`, `count_over_time`, and Series in Loki (Grafana)

 This document explains in simple terms how `count`, `count_over_time`, and nested queries behave in Loki's LogQL.
 It includes clear analogies and examples to help beginners understand the concepts.
 ---

 ## 👶 Imagine this